 In the language of laymen, differentiation can be explained as the measure or tool, by which we can measure the exact rate of change.
-For instance, you can figure out the rate of change in velocity, in accordance to the time for the given number of functions.
+For instance, you can figure out the rate of change in velocity, by the time for the given number of functions.

-Well, if you are a math fanatic and want to solve out the several questions based on differentiation, then here we will help you in it.
+Well, if you are a math fanatic and want to solve several questions based on differentiation, then here we will help you with it.